Small Business Administration (“SBA”) Loan Programs

 Economic Injury Disaster Loan (“EIDL”) Program

-- SBA website description of EIDL Loan and Grant.
+- SBA website description of EIDL Loan and Grant and FAQs.

 - EIDL Loan Application for qualified small businesses, non-profits and agricultural businesses.

 Paycheck Protection Program (“PPP” Loans)

 The Paycheck Protection Program initially launched under the Coronavirus Aid, Relief, and Economic Security Act (the “CARES Act”), and the temporary program has been renewed and expanded under the Economic Aid to Hard-Hit Small Businesses, Nonprofits, and Venues Act (the “Economic Aid Act”) signed into law on December 27, 2020.
 Under the Economic Aid Act, eligible entities have another opportunity to apply for “first draw” loans, and certain entities that already received PPP loans may apply for a “second draw” PPP loan.
 In addition to previously receiving and using a first draw PPP loan, the eligibility for a second draw PPP loan also requires the borrower to have no more than 300 employees and be able to demonstrate at least a 25% reduction in gross receipts between comparable quarters in 2019 and 2020.